mactul/powermake/tutorials/02-crossplatform-library/README.md

 And voilà !
 Our makefile will now automatically pick the good files to compile, as long as we keep the naming convention !

 > [!NOTE]
-> You may be wondering if it's possible to test `config.target_is_linux()`, of course it's possible, but here we should not because usleep will also work under MacOS, FreeBSD, Android, etc...
+> You may be wondering if it's possible to test `config.target_is_linux()`, of course it's possible, but here we should not because usleep will also work under macOS, FreeBSD, Android, etc...
 Maybe we should have called our file `time_unix.c`, but whatever...

 It's now time to address the link issue !